gijzelaerr/kliko/doc/introduction.rst

 .. image:: kliko.png

-Kliko containers can be chained up in a sequence, for example using `NextFlow <http://www.nextflow.io/>`_.
+Kliko containers can be chained up in a sequence, for example using `Luigi <http://luigi.readthedocs.io/>`_.
 An other use case is to simplify the parameterized scheduling of compute tasks using `RODRIGUES <https://github.com/ska-sa/rodrigues/>`_.